aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-vector-graphics/_index.md

 1. Instantiate an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap
 1. Define a Pen object with desired parameters
-1. Use the DrawRectangle method of Graphics class object to draw Rectange
+1. Use the DrawRectangle method of Graphics class object to draw Rectangle

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-LinesCurvesShapes-DrawRectangle-DrawRectangle.cs" >}}